 NEDA President Suresh Rajan added that “on the whole, the Australian community knows the difference between right and wrong, I would like to thank the community for their support to this point, importantly those doctors and medicos that have risked prosecution in their support of baby Asha and her family in this fight between right and wrong.

 Our good wishes and thanks also go to the numerous community organisations and advocates such as Mums4refugees and others who maintained their vigil at Lady Cilento Children’s Hospital over the last many days.”

-For further information please contact NEDA CEO Mr Dwayne Cranfield on: 02 62626867 or NEDA President Mr Suresh Rajan on: 0413436001.
+For further information, please contact the NEDA CEO Mr Dwayne Cranfield on 02 62626867 or the NEDA President Mr Suresh Rajan on 0413436001.